Food Safety and Biosecurity concentration

 The Master of Agricultural and Life Sciences online master's degree program is intended to provide a broad, professional, graduate degree for persons whose interests lie in the agricultural and life science industries, governmental agencies serving agriculture, cooperative extension, and agricultural education.
 The online courses are also available to Blacksburg campus students by permission of the instructors.

-Food Safety and Biosecurity is one of the 5 concentrations for the degree along with Education; Leadership Studies; Environmental Science; and Plant Science and Pest Management.
+Food Safety and Biosecurity is one of the 6 concentrations for the degree along with Education; Applied Nutrition and Physical Activity; Leadership Studies; Environmental Science; and Plant Science and Pest Management.
 The Food Safety and Biosecurity concentration is designed for public health professionals and others interested in the microbiological safety of food, water and the environment, including the development and enforcement of laws and regulations affecting food production and processing, and the implementation of food safety management programs.

 For this non-thesis degree, students would typically complete 8 courses (24 credit hours) along with a project that is customized with faculty advisors.
 Specifically, students would need to complete at least 30 graduate credits, composed of the following:

 - 5 credits in Project and Report (FST 5904),

 - 12 credits in an area of selected concentration

 - 6 credits of courses in another concentration area, as appropriate